 Visiting Professor Grand Rounds

-Approximately once every month, the department hosts a visiting profession on campus to offer Grand Rounds.
+The department hosts a visiting professor quarterly on campus to offer Grand Rounds.